-Here’s the thing, without sanitizer and oxidizers, your hot tub would become the science experiment of all time – an oversized petri dish for all kinds of nasty bacteria and disease.
+Here’s the thing, without sanitizer and oxidizers, your hot tub would become the science experiment of all time – an oversized petri dish for all kinds of nasty bacteria and diseases.

 The best you can do is reduce the need for harsh chemicals.
-You can do this in a number of ways.
+You can do this in several ways.
 Here are the most common:

 - Use a mineral sanitizer such as CleanWater Blue, Nature 2 or Pool Rx